 2013-2014 Fellows

 Mytili Bala (J.D.
 2009) is a research attorney for the Hon.
 William S. Dato, California Court of Appeal in San Diego.
 Outside of work, she writes about war crimes accountability, enforced disappearance, minority rights, domestic legal reforms, and transitional justice in post-war Sri Lanka.
-As current president of the South Asian Bar Association of San Diego, Mytili recently launched an Afghan Outreach Project aimed at helping resettled Afghan judges and lawyers build connections and seek employment in their new legal communities.
-From 2013 to 2015, Mytili spent her Bernstein fellowship at the Center for Justice and Accountability (CJA), where she worked on transitional justice projects in Sri Lanka and pending Alien Tort Statute and Torture Victim Protection Act litigation in U.S. courts.
-Mytili was a Nexus Fund Fellow in 2015 at the Centre for Human Rights and Development in Colombo, Sri Lanka, where she advised the legal team on ongoing mass graves litigation.
+In 2022, Mytili launched the South Asian Bar Association of San Diego's Afghan Outreach Project to help resettled Afghan judges and lawyers find jobs and fellowships.
+Mytili spent her Bernstein fellowship (2013-2015) at the Center for Justice and Accountability, where she worked on transitional justice projects in Sri Lanka and pending Alien Tort Statute and Torture Victim Protection Act litigation in U.S. courts.
+Mytili was a Nexus Fund Fellow in 2015 at the Centre for Human Rights and Development in Colombo, Sri Lanka, where she advised the legal team on disappearances advocacy and mass graves litigation.
 She taught human rights at San Diego State University in 2016.
-During law school, Mytili learned about Chile's post-Pinochet transition as a Linkages Fellow, served on the Yale Human Rights and Development Law Journal, and helped with anti-torture advocacy as a Kirby Simon Summer Human Rights Fellow at People's Watch in Madurai, India.
+During law school, Mytili learned about Chile's post-Pinochet transition as a Linkages Fellow, served on the Yale Human Rights and Development Law Journal, and helped with accountability for police torture as a Kirby Simon Summer Human Rights Fellow at People's Watch in Madurai, India.

 Carrick Flynn (J.D.
 2011) is the Assistant Director of the Governance of AI Program at the Future of Humanity Institute within the University of Oxford.
 Previously, he served as a Lecturer in Law for the LL.M program in Human Rights and Criminal Law at Jimma University in Ethiopia.
 He also worked as a legal consultant at the Asia Foundation in Timor-Leste.
 Carrick spent his fellowship year at the Human Rights Law Network (HRLN) in New Delhi, India and Suaram in Petaling Jaya, Malaysia.
 At HRLN he worked on a variety of projects related to the right to health.
 At Suaram, he focused his work on civil and political rights, especially the increased use of the Sedition Act to silence dissent.
 While at the Law School, Carrick served as a submissions editor for the Yale Human Rights and Development Law Journal and as an editor for the Yale Journal of International Law.
 He also advised asylum seekers with the Iraqi Refugee Assistance Project.
 Carrick earned a B.A. summa cum laude from the University of Oregon with a double major in Economics and International Studies, emphasizing the economic development of sub-Saharan Africa.